 Some homeowners install solar powered gable or roof vent fans to improve ventilation.
 While these fans can reduce attic temperatures by as much as 20°F, their actual effect on cooling is “modest” if the attic is well insulated and well sealed.
 In fact, in houses with poor air sealing and insulation, these fans can suck the cool conditioned air from the house, forcing the air conditioning to run longer and cost more.

 A radiant energy barrier looks like foil and bubble-wrap material.
 It is stapled onto the underside of the roof deck to reflect radiant heat (infrared) coming through the roof back out into space.
-If you live in a southern state or ORNL’s Zones 1-3, radiant energy barriers can save on your energy costs, especially if you have duct work in your attic.
+If you live in a southern state, radiant energy barriers can save on your energy costs, especially if you have duct work in your attic.
 Northern states don’t benefit as much because the angle of the sun is reduced and radiant barrier can’t reflect the energy effectively.

 The two most effecive ways to reduce your energy costs for summer cooling are air sealing and insulating your attic.
 The great thing is that these are also the most effective ways of keepng your home warm in the winter.
 And with comfortable spring temperatures, now is the time to do it.